Which is the best way of using a sunscreen?

 People who are already tanned also need protection, since, because, although sunlight does no longer redden their skin, ultraviolet rays can penetrate, exerting their negative effects.

-More information about sun screens and sunburns in the listing above.
+More information about sun screens and sunburns.